Village Guidelines v2009

 life.
 The current booths are: Peace & Justice, Green Earth,

-Health & Healing, Life-Long Learning, Spirit, Little People,
+Health & Healing, Life-Long Learning, Spirit, Little Village,

 4-A, Youth, Arts, Wild Edibles, Doors of Expression, Cooperative

-Fruit, the Village Restaurant, Intentional Communities, Master Gardeners, Moon Lodge, Information
+Fruit, the Village Restaurant (Cafe Mundo), Intentional Communities, Master Gardeners, Moon Lodge, Information

 CONSENSUS: The Community Village reaches